openfoodfacts/openfoodfacts-infrastructure/docs/reports/2024-04-26-off2-obf-new-install.md

 sudo chmod g+rwX -R .
 ```

-I will generaly work to modify / commit to the repository using my user alex, while using off only to push.
+I will generaly work to modify / commit to the repository using my user stephane, while using off only to push.
 So as stephane on obf:
 ```
 git config --global --add safe.directory /srv/obf